-- (b) Selects the College Heights Herald editor-in-chief for the fall semester and the Talisman editor-in-chief at the spring meeting and the spring semester editor-in-chief of the Herald at the fall meeting.
+- (b) During the spring meeting, selects the College Heights Herald editor-in-chief for the upcoming fall semester and the Talisman editor-in-chief for the upcoming academic year.
+At the fall meeting, selects the editor-in-chief of the Herald for the upcoming spring semester.
 Has the authority to remove an editor-in-chief with the concurrence of the Director of Student Publications.

 - (d) Reviews complaints that have not been resolved by the editor-in-chief, advertising manager or other involved staff members.
 Complaints should be submitted in writing.
 The committee will develop procedures for resolving complaints.

 - (e) Reviews staff policy and procedures and job descriptions upon request.